 Whether sending notifications about the survey by mail or online, contacting residents only once just won’t do the trick.
 People may miss that note or call or simply forget about it.
 Instead, send multiple contacts to your residents to ask them to take the survey.

-Research indicates that a very large and growing number of residents prefer to engage with their City digitally.
+Research indicates that a very large and growing number of residents prefer to engage with their city digitally, especially since the pandemic.
 And as our society becomes more survey-saturated, it’s hard enough to get people to answer a list of questions in the first place.
-Even if a resident has some motivation to respond, they won’t likely make the effort if the survey is not easy for them to take.
+Even if a resident has some motivation to respond, they won’t likely make an effort if the survey is not easy for them to take.
 Having the option to survey online will make it more convenient and accessible to a wider range of respondents.

 A long questionnaire with complex wording can quickly cause survey fatigue.
 Respondents feeling tired by the survey may leave it unfinished or select answers without reading them first, just to get to the end.
-You can avoid this by keeping survey questions clear, concise and limited in number.
-Even a comprehensive survey should not take more than 15 – 20 minutes for the average resident to complete.
+You can avoid this by keeping survey questions clear, concise, and limited in number.
+Even a comprehensive survey should not take more than about 10-15 minutes for the average resident to complete.

-Some demographics are harder to reach than others.
-Even so, improving the community for everyone requires feedback from all types of residents.
-Traditionally hard-to-reach demographics include those whose first language is not English, racial and ethnic minorities, lower income residents and youth.
-To garner more participation from these groups, Cities and Towns can survey in multiple languages, partner with trusted community leaders, oversample attached units and weight the data appropriately.
+Improving the community for everyone requires feedback from all types of residents.
+Traditionally underheard demographics include those whose first language is not English, racial and ethnic minorities, lower-income residents, and youth.
+To garner more participation from these groups, cities, and towns can survey in multiple languages, partner with trusted community leaders, oversample attached units, and weight the data appropriately.
 This will help to ensure the survey data are representative of the entire community.

-When answering interview questions in-person on the phone, people have a natural tendency to give answers they think the other person wants to hear.
+When answering interview questions for a person on the phone, people have a natural tendency to give answers they think the other person wants to hear.
 Survey researchers call this social desirability bias.
 This documented phenomenon has been observed in political poll results leading to inaccurate predictions.
-When it comes to community surveys, responses tend to skew more positive during phone interviews.
+When it comes to community assessments, responses tend to skew more positively during phone interviews.
 But people are more honest when they take the survey themselves by mail or web.
 So it is best to conduct self-administered surveys (mail or web) that don’t involve an interview, to get the most candid data possible.

-It can be tempting to ask a survey question because you think the answers will support a decision the City has already made.
-But what if the results come back negatively?
+It can be tempting to ask a survey question because you think the answers will support a decision the city has already made.
+But what if the results come back with surprises?
 Residents can feel betrayed when it looks clear to them that their feedback really doesn’t matter.
 And that is devastating to the level of trust they have in their local government.
 Also, unnecessary questions can simply be a waste of time.
-If your Town has never seen snow, it’s best not to ask questions about snow removal services.
+If your town has never seen snow, it’s best not to ask questions about snow removal services.
 Don’t ask what you won’t use.